 It’s hard to imagine how difficult the situation was for Matt and his family.
 His wife Jamie even had to take the heart wrenching decision to leave Ethan’s bedside on Christmas morning, so that she could be at home with Jack and try to give him as ‘normal’ a Christmas as possible.

 Ethan remained in PICU until January 8th.
 He lost a kidney and his spleen as well as breaking both arms, his hand and some bones in his back.
 The skill and dedication of our medical teams first helped stem Ethan’s internal bleeding, then managed his pain as he slowly began to recover.

 Today, Ethan still gets tired easily and has to take antibiotics every day, but he’s back playing rugby.

 Matt’s family will forever be grateful for the care Ethan received at PICU:

 “I honestly don’t think there is anywhere on the planet that would have given Ethan better care.
 The doctors and nurses were amazing.
 I’d hate for any child not to get the level of care Ethan did.”

-Please help PICU to be here for children like Ethan and their families this Christmas.
-With a gift today, which will be doubled, you could help to save a child’s life.
+Please help PICU to be here for children like Ethan and their families.
+With a gift today you could help to save a child’s life.